Keeping the kids entertained

 If you’re looking for ideas to keep the kids entertained, here you’ll find lots of activities to keep you chugging along for the next wee while.

-Over the next few weeks we’ll be adding lots of activities, quizzes, stories, behind the scenes facts and lots more to this page.
+We'll keep adding lots of activities, quizzes, stories, behind the scenes facts and lots more to this page.

 If there’s anything about the railway you would love to know about, drop us a tweet to @ScotRail and we’ll do our best to answer your question.